 If the University determines that it can respect a survivor's request for confidentiality, the University will also take immediate action as necessary to protect and assist the victim/survivor.

 Anonymous Reporting

-Although the University encourages victims/survivors to talk to someone, the University provides online anonymous reporting at https://www.hlg.edu/scom/frm/view.php?id=19708 However, this type of report severely hampers an investigation into the incident.
+Although the University encourages victims/survivors to talk to someone, the University provides online anonymous reporting at Silent Witness Reporting However, this type of report severely hampers an investigation into the incident.

 Off-campus Counselors and Advocates